atorresgalvis/TNT-scripts-for-phylogenomics/README.md

 <br/>
 <br/>

-For the testing of the scripts presented here, We provide some sample datasets in the link below.
+We provide sample datasets in the link below that may be used for testing the scripts presented here.
 However, we encourage you to use your own datasets in order to expand the number of datasets that have been used to test these scripts.
 In this way, with your help we will more easily notice the bugs and errors the scripts may be producing: https://drive.google.com/file/d/1lTyVPjFP0HSw_-Kn13nfpXb3lakHx3WS/view?usp=sharing

 ## List of scripts